mozilla/data-docs/src/cookbooks/main_ping_exponential_histograms.md

       ARRAY_AGG(udf.json_extract_histogram(payload.histograms.FX_TAB_SWITCH_SPINNER_VISIBLE_MS))
     ) AS spinner_visible_ms,
   FROM
-    telemetry.main_nightly -- Use telemetry.main_1pct for a 1% sample of non-nightly data
+    telemetry.main_nightly -- Use telemetry.main_1pct for a 1% sample across channels
   WHERE
-    application.channel = 'nightly'
+    normalized_channel = 'nightly' -- Only technically necessary if using telemetry.main or telemetry.main_1pct (see above)
     AND normalized_os = 'Windows'
     AND DATE(submission_timestamp) = '2020-04-20'
 ),